KimYoungho-ETRI/Supreme-K/AB21-XDD-QEMU/README.md

-# XPU Device Driver for AB21-QEMU/AB21-FPGA
+# XPU Device Driver for AB21-QEMU

-The XPU device driver (XDD) of this project is a SW, running on the Host system, developed by the Supercomputing Technology Research Center to execute the parallel operation kernel operation of the parallel application program written in the OpenCL programming model on the XPU device, which is an emulated operation accelerator based on QEMU.
-The main functions and features provided by XDD are as follows.
+The XPU device driver (AB21-XDD-QEMU) of this project is a SW, running on the Host system, developed by the Supercomputing Technology Research Center to execute the parallel operation kernel operation of the parallel application program written in the OpenCL programming model on the XPU device, which is an emulated operation accelerator based on QEMU.
+The main functions and features provided by AB21-XDD-QEMU are as follows.
  * XPU device registration/initialization/setting management
  * XPU device context management
  * Parallel operation queue management